 Google Ads can produce results faster than almost any other marketing channel.
 If the account is already running, you’ll typically see improvements within the first 30–60 days as we restructure, tighten targeting, and cut waste.
 New accounts take a bit longer — usually 60–90 days to build enough data for smart bidding to work effectively.
 Unlike SEO, you don’t have to wait months to see whether it’s working.

-PPC gives you immediate visibility — you pay for each click and appear at the top of search results right away.
-SEO builds organic visibility over time — you earn rankings instead of buying them.
+PPC gives you immediate visibility.
+You pay for each click and appear at the top of search results right away.
+SEO builds organic visibility over time.
+You earn rankings instead of buying them.
 PPC stops the moment you stop paying; SEO compounds over time.
 Most businesses benefit from both.
 We manage both and can help you figure out the right mix for your situation and budget.

 We don’t set a hard minimum, but we’ll be honest with you about whether your budget is realistic for your business and market.
 We’d rather tell you that upfront than take your money and underdeliver.
 We’ll recommend a budget based on your market, your goals, and what the data shows.
 Most of our clients spend $5,000 or more per month in ad spend.

 Our client base spans dental practices, ecommerce, healthcare, home services, and more.
-We don’t limit ourselves to a handful of verticals — the frameworks we use work across industries because they’re built on data and fundamentals, not templates.
+We don’t limit ourselves to a handful of verticals.
+The frameworks we use work across industries because they’re built on data and fundamentals, not templates.
 That said, industry context matters.
 The competitive landscape, the customer journey, and the benchmarks are all different depending on what you sell and who you sell it to.
 We bring that context to every engagement.

 Yes — if it’s managed properly and your market supports it.
 Google Ads is one of the few channels where you can put a dollar in and track exactly what comes back.
 The key is having enough budget to be competitive in your market, having proper conversion tracking so you know what’s working, and having someone who knows how to manage it.
 A poorly managed Google Ads account is a money pit.
 A well-managed one is a lead generation machine.